julia-otran/projector/Readme.md

 This can be changed, and there's also a wonderful world of possibilities:

+- Support for NDI® Inputs and also Outputs
 - Support for blending projectors (Blending, advanced color matching, black level adjust)
 - Support for live broadcast lyrics output (with green background)
 - Support for stage monitors